10 Open Relationship Rules That Have To Be Followed To Make It Work

 Related Reading: The 7 Fundamentals Of Support In A Relationship

-Rule 3: Successful open relationships set boundaries and limitations
+Rule 3: Set boundaries and limitations

 Talking about these things in advance will prevent jealousy, guilt, hurt, and disappointment.
 Also, be sure to talk about things that are off-limits.
 Discuss consent in detail with all your partners.
-If it’s important in monogamy, it may be even more important in non-monogamous bonds.

 “I’ve been in an open relationship for three years now.
 And the boundaries tend to expand and shrink depending on where we are in our lives.
 If one partner wants out and another takes their place, I make sure we have the open relationship boundaries discussion all over again,” says Tanya, a 23-year-old law student in Texas.